 Also, charges by automobile parking and storage garage businesses are subject to retailing B&O and retail sales tax.
 (However, an agreement allowing exclusive use of a designated parking space for a continuous period of one month or more is considered a nontaxable lease or rental of real estate.)

-Licenses to use real property for purposes other than lodging or automobile parking are subject to service and other activities B&O tax.
+Licenses to use real property for purposes other than lodging or automobile parking are subject to B&O tax under the service and other activities classification.

 Example: Owners of coin-operated machines sometimes place their machines in business locations owned by others.
 In exchange, the business owner is typically entitled to a share of the machine’s receipts.
-This arrangement constitutes a license to use real property and the income received by the business owner is subject to service and other activities B&O tax.
+This arrangement constitutes a license to use real property and the income received by the business owner is subject to B&O tax under the service and other activities classification.

-Service and other activities B&O tax also applies to licenses granting use of a portion of a building owned by another to conduct a separate business.
+B&O tax under the Service and other activities classification also applies to licenses granting use of a portion of a building owned by another to conduct a separate business.

 Example: A barber or beautician might use a portion of a barber shop or beauty salon owned by another.
 A lawyer might use an office in a building owned by another.
 A food vendor might operate a lunch counter in a drug store owned by another.